Munich-Quantum-Software-Stack/MQSS-Scheduler/predictor/README.md

 ## Testing

-To run the tests, execute the following command:
+To run the tests, execute the following commands:

 ```sh
 pytest tests/test_setup.py